 Participate in a Study

-Patients who participate in clinical trials have the first chance to benefit from treatments that have shown promise in earlier research.
-They also make an important contribution to medical science by helping doctors learn more about the disease.
+Not all patients are cured with standard therapy, and some standard treatments may have side effects that patients and doctors would prefer to avoid, if possible.
+So patients may seek help through clinical studies.
+Patients who participate in studies have the first chance to benefit from treatments that have shown promise in earlier research.
+They also make an important contribution to medical science by helping doctors learn more about the disease and potential new treatments.

 - In Phase II trials, which involve a larger group of patients, researchers hope to build on what they learned in the first phase by trying to establish whether cancers will respond to the safe dose levels and to determine what side effects will occur.